France suspends all flights to and from Brazil over variant fears

 By contrast, he said, more than 80 per cent of new infections in France were now from the variant first identified in England last September.

-“Proportionally, we are seeing a retreat of these variants because they are less contagious than the English one," he said.
+“Proportionally, we are seeing a retreat of these variants because they are less contagious than the English one," Olivier Veran says.

 Before the ban was announced, travellers from Brazil already needed to show a negative test before their departure and upon arrival in France, and then to quarantine for 10 days.